davidpallmann/hashnode-backups/cloez37iz000208js6g7pbs0a.md

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1698773922647/6b1193f4-324c-4ef9-9a93-e48ebb157e91.png align="left")

-As you can see, refining your prompts and fine-tuning is critical to getting to the results you want.
+As you can see, refining your prompts and fine-tuning is essential to get the results you want.
 Experiment with some prompts of your own and refine them.
 For tips, see [Stable Diffusion prompt: a definitive guide](https://stable-diffusion-art.com/prompt-guide/).

 ## Step 3.
 Create AWS Artifacts for Lambda Function